-1 2 3 4 5 6 7 8 Sr. Preceding Amount transferred Amount spent Amount t ransferred t o any fund Amount remaining No. Financial Year to Unspent CSR Account Under in the reporting Financial Year under Sche to be spent in succeeding financial section 135 (6) (in ₹) Name of the Fund Amount (in ₹) Date of transfer years (in ₹) Not Applicable
+1 2 3 4 5 6 7 8 Sr. Preceding Amount transferred Amount spent Amount t ransferred t o any fund Amount remaining No. Financial to Unspent CSR in the reporting specified under Schedule VII as to be spent in Year Account Under Financial Year per se ction 135(6 succeeding financial section 135 (6) Name of Name of Amount Date of years (in ₹) (in ₹) the Fund (in ₹) transfer Not Applicable

-1 2 3 4 5 6 7 8 9

-Sr. No. Project ID Financial Year in which the project was commenced Project Duration Project Duration Total amount allocated for the project (in ₹) Date Amount spent on the project in the reporting Financial Year (in ₹) transfer Cumulative amount spent at the end of reporting Financial Year (in ₹) Status of the project - Completed / Ongoing
+1 2 3 4 5 6 7 8 9 Sr. No. Project Financial Year in which the Project Duration Project Duration Total amount allocated for Date Amount spent on the Cumulative amount spent Status of the project - .5 project was commenced 2 d. ddorf 2 and ton the project (in ₹) project in the reporting Financial Year (in ₹) transfer at the end of reporting Financial Year (in ₹) Completed / Ongoing No ot Applicable

-No nt Annlicable